 Legions of comic book fans & Disney movies, pop culture enthusiasts and cosplayers came together at WonderCon 2019 held at the Anaheim convention center.
 The little sibling of Comicon was very well received this year, and we had the opportunity to support the Wall E builders once again.

 Soon after the show, we had a chance to catch up with Mike Senna and Michael McMaster, the robotics nerds with an interest in all thing’s robots and Star Wars.
 Senna and McMaster met in 2003 at the R2 Builders Club.
 “We met through the club, and we immediately hit it off as we have the same creative minds.
-I joined this club in 2002 with the hope of building my favourite character from Star Wars,” said Senna.
+I joined this club in 2002 with the hope of building my favorite character from Star Wars,” said Senna.
 After completing the R2 Robot, this led Senna to contract an opportunity to work with Lucasfilm and has been on for the last 14 years!

 The Wall-E builders club was later conceptualized and interestingly, even before the popular Disney movie was released.
 Michael McMaster said, “In October 2007, Scot Washburn formed the Wall-E Builders Club.
 All the team had at that time, were a handful of still images, a B&L website and a movie trailer for reference.”